 . . .

 Personal PDCA is not just a single loop, but a continuous cycle.
-Once a cycle ended, the adjust step will lead to another cycle to resolve the problems arisen from the previous cycle.
+Once a cycle ends, the adjustment step will lead to another cycle to resolve the problems arising from the previous cycle.

 In other words, each stage should also include a PDCA cycle within it and you should constantly bear the mindset of reviewing your progress and outcome in all your actions.